MISSION

 PRACTICE CHANGING RESEARCH

-Squamous cell carcinoma (SCC) is the second most common skin cancer, the first being melanoma.
-It begins in the squamous cells of the body.
-These thin, flat cells are found in the tissue that forms the epidermis, or outmost layer of the skin, as well as the lining of hollow organs and of the respiratory and digestive tracts.
-About 90% of head and neck cancers* are squamous cell carcinomas (SCCs).
-SCC of the head and neck (HNSCC) is the sixth most common cancer worldwide, with 890,000 new cases and 450,000 deaths in 2018.
-The incidence of HNSCC continues to rise and is anticipated to increase by 30%, or 1.08 million new cases annually by 2030, according to Global Cancer Observatory (GLOBOCAN)).
-Currently only about half the patients with an HSNCC are still alive five years after their diagnosis.
+Squamous cell carcinoma (SCC) is the second most common skin cancer, primarily arising from squamous cells in the body’s epidermis and other tissues, making up about 90% of head and neck cancers* (HNSCC).
+SCC of the HNSCC ranks sixth globally in cancer prevalence with 890,000 new cases and 450,000 deaths in 2018 and is expected to increase by 30% (1.08 million new cases annually) by 2030, according to Global Cancer Observatory (GLOBOCAN).
+Currently only about half the patients with an HNSCC are still alive five years after their diagnosis.
 This is in part due to the fact that the majority of these patients consult at a late stage and already have cancer that has spread to their lymph nodes at the time they are diagnosed.

 * Head & Neck cancer: Term used to describe a number of different cancers that develop in or around the throat, larynx, nose, sinuses, and mouth.